peter-lyons-kehl/deta.space_shuttle.rs/README.md

 # Deta.Space Features

 - the deployed application can be private (for the developer only), or public ("published")
-- even if the application is public, the developer can deploy an unpublished (test) version of that public application.
-Such a version is visible only to her/him
+- Even if the application is public, the developer can deploy an unpublished (test) version of that public application.
+Such a version is visible only to her/him.
 - a public (published) application can still have parts which are private
--  to access a private application, or private URLs of a public application, the appliction owner is authenticated by Deta.Space.
-(Deta authenticates the user through AWS, and it [doesn't have access to her/his password](https://deta.space/privacy).)
+-  to access a private application, or private URLs of a public application, the application owner is authenticated by Deta.Space.
+(Deta authenticates the user through AWS, but it [doesn't have access to her/his password](https://deta.space/privacy).)
 - mesh design
-  - Mesh of micros: An application can consist of up to five ["micros"](https://deta.space/docs/en/build/fundamentals/the-space-runtime/micros) (computes).
+  - Mesh of computes: An application can consist of up to five ["micros"](https://deta.space/docs/en/build/fundamentals/the-space-runtime/micros) (computes).
     Each can be developed in any of the supported languages.
   - Suitable if we want to add access control on top of/in front of an existing/3rd party codebase